-As professional lawyers well versed in personal injury law, the legal team at Lebowitz & Mzhen, LLC, understands how upsetting any car, truck or motorcycle accident can be, not only to the victims, but also to their families.
+As professional lawyers well versed in personal injury law, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, understands how upsetting any car, truck or motorcycle accident can be, not only to the victims, but also to their families.
 There is nothing subtle about a high-speed trucking accident on the beltway, interstate of multi-lane highway.
 The sudden and violent impact between a commercial motor vehicle (CMV) and a much smaller passenger car can leave a haunting memory for those involved, and our staff is trained to help those victims recover from the physical and emotional scars of negligent trucking accidents.

 With the hundreds of thousands of highway wrecks that take place each year all across the U.S., there are few individuals who don’t know of someone who has been affected by a serious car, truck or motorcycle collision.
 Commercial trucking collisions, sometimes more than car or motorcycle crashes, make for some of the more severe bodily injuries, if only due to the extreme size and weight differential between large trucks and smaller passenger vehicles.